How Do I Store Leftover Cold Brew Made With A Cold Brew Maker?

 When filling your airtight container with cold brew, it is important to leave some headspace to accommodate any expansion that may occur when the coffee freezes or carbonates.
 As a general rule, leave about an inch of space at the top of the container to prevent leakage or breakage.

-See also How Long Does Cold Brew Coffee Last When Made With A Cold Brew Maker?
+See also How Much Does A Cold Brew Maker Typically Cost?

 Avoiding Air Exposure